RocketLeagueMapmaking/RL-docs/docs/guide/blender/10_interlude_other.md

 ## Solidworks, Sketchup, Maya, 3DSMax, Cinema4D, Rhino, Houdini

 Blender isn’t the only way to create 3D models.
 If you already have experience with other software, go ahead and use that!
-I personally use Blender because it is free and powerful.
+I personally use Blender because it is free, fast, and very powerful.
 Most 3D software is prohibitively expensive if you aren’t a either a student or employee at a major company.

 ## SketchFab, Free3D, CGTrader, Turbosquid